TechHireWorkshops/Time-Complexity-and-Big-O-Java/README.md

 - Arithmetic operations are constant
 - Assigning variables is constant
-- Accessing variables, elements in an array, or keys in an object are constant.
+- Accessing variables, elements in an array, or keys in an hash map are constant.

 Some operations scale with data, namely: